ryanchien1335/8bit-cpu/README.md

 - **Microcoded Control Unit:** Replace hardwired control logic with a microcode ROM to simplify instruction sequencing and enable easier ISA expansion.
 - **Expanded Control Flow:** Add additional conditional branches such as JNZ and JNC.
-- **Pipelined Variant:** Implement a pipelined version of the CPU to explore hazard detection and mitigat
+- **Pipelined Variant:** Implement a pipelined version of the CPU to explore hazard detection and mitigation techniques.